topology-tool-kit/ttk-data/docs/distributedPersistenceDiagram.md

 Then, a global ordering of the vertices is computed using the filter [ArrayPreconditioning](https://topology-tool-kit.github.io/doc/html/classttkArrayPreconditioning.html) and its option `GlobalOrderArray`.
 This step will be triggered automatically if not explicitly called.

-Finally, the persistence diagram is computed via [PersistenceDiagram](https://topology-tool-kit.github.io/doc/html/PersistenceDiagram_8h.html) and more specifically the hybrid MPI+thread algorithm Distributed Discrete Morse Sandwich (specified in the choice of backend software).
+Finally, the persistence diagram is computed via [PersistenceDiagram](https://topology-tool-kit.github.io/doc/html/PersistenceDiagram_8h.html) and more specifically the algorithm Distributed Discrete Morse Sandwich (specified in the choice of backend software).

 ## ParaView